 - (A) Representatives may not charge unreasonable or excessive fees.
-When contested by the represented participant, the reasonableness of a fee shall be determined by the [responsible Agency official].
-Some factors to be considered in determining whether a fee is reasonable include: - o The time and labor required; - o The novelty and difficulty of the questions involved; - The skill required to properly represent the participant; - The fee customarily charged in the locality for similar services; - o The amount involved and the results obtained; - The time limitations imposed by the participant or by the circumstances; - The nature and length of the representative's professional relationship with the participant; and - o The experience, reputation, and ability of the representative. - (B) Contingent fees are allowed where otherwise permissible by law. - (C) Reasonable costs and expenses may be reimbursed by the participant provided the costs and expenses are directly related to the representation provided in the participant's proceeding and they are disclosed to, and agreed upon by, the participant in writing in advance of their accrual. - (D) A fee request by a representative must be provided to the participant in advance and in writing and must be agreed to by the participant in writing before any fees are accrued.
+When contested by the represented participant, the reasonableness of a fee shall be determined by the adjudicator or [other responsible Agency official].
+Some factors to be considered in determining whether a fee is reasonable include: - (1) the time and labor required; - (2) the novelty and difficulty of the questions involved; - (3) the skill required to properly represent the participant; - (4) the fee customarily charged in the locality for similar services; - (5) the amount involved and the results obtained; - (6) the time limitations imposed by the participant or by the circumstances; - (7) the nature and length of the representative's professional relationship with the participant; and - (8) the experience, reputation, and ability of the representative. - (B) Contingent fees are allowed where otherwise permissible by law. - (C) A fee request by a representative must be provided to the participant in advance and in writing and must be agreed to by the participant in writing before any fees are accrued. - (D) Reasonable costs and expenses may be reimbursed by the participant provided the costs and expenses are directly related to the representation provided in the participant's proceeding and they are disclosed to, and agreed upon by, the participant in writing in advance of their accrual.